Skip to main content

 Trinity Menu Trinity Search

-You are here Wired and Wi-Fi Networks > Network Overview > Network Requirements - Compliance and Removal from Network
+You are here Wired and Wi-Fi Networks > Wired Network > Compliance and Removal from Network

 Network Requirements - Compliance and Removal from Network

-A key aspect of our cyber security work in IT Services is to ensure that all Windows PCs and Apple Macs connecting to the College network in offices and labs, and to the Staff Wi-Fi network, are running up-to-date versions of their operating system, and have our supported anti-virus software installed.
+A key aspect of our cyber security work in IT Services is to ensure that all Windows PCs and Apple Macs connecting to the College network in offices and labs, and to the Staff Wi-Fi network, are running up-to-date versions of their operating system, have our supported anti-virus software installed and are encrypted.
 This helps to keep both your data and College IT systems secure.

-When you request the connection of a PC or Mac to our network we'll carry out checks to make sure your device meets these requirements.
-Subsequently, where we identify a PC or Mac on the network in offices and labs, or on the Staff Wi-Fi network, which is running an unsupported version of Windows or macOS or which is not running the MECM Agent or Trellix Agent then we will attempt to contact the person who last logged into the device with instructions on how to bring the device back into compliance.
-This may require an upgrade of the operating system, or simply the installation of the MECM Agent or Trellix Agent.
+When you request the connection of a PC or Mac to our network, we'll carry out checks to make sure your device meets these requirements.
+Subsequently, if we identify a PC or Mac on the network in offices and labs, or on the Staff Wi-Fi network, which is running an unsupported version of Windows or macOS or which is not correctly enrolled in Intune then we will attempt to contact the person who last logged into the device with instructions on how to bring the device back into compliance.

 Non-compliance and Removal from network